hannahwoodbridge/pie/README.md

     pip install -r requirements.txt

-Then run main.py with the term to search for as argument:
+Then run main.py with arguments the term to search for and the classifier to use:

     python src/main.py term

 This will run an exact search in ExempleCROPS.xlsx for the term entered.
 Returns the rows containing occurences of the term, and the total number of occurences.
+Then it will run a classifier on the entry categories (column category in the excel), returning a score.